daniellacosse-code/onlyweb.dev/framework/README.md

 ### basic tutorial

-Let's walk through how you would create a very simple app with The OnlyWeb Framework.
+Let's walk through how you might create a very simple app with The OnlyWeb Framework.

 1. Let's start by registering the page we're going to serve from the backend: